graphql-java/graphql-java-page/src/pages/tutorials/getting-started-with-spring-boot.md

 With the help of Spring for GraphQL features, we were able to achieve this with only a few lines of code.

 ## Initializing GraphQL Java
-Let's dive into further detail into the GraphQL Java code, without the Spring for GraphQL magic.
-Let's manually recreate the same steps.
+Let's dive into further detail into initializing GraphQL Java.

+`GraphQlSource` is the core Spring abstraction for access to the `graphql.GraphQL` instance to use for request execution.
+It provides a builder API to initialize GraphQL Java and build a `GraphQlSource`.
+See the [Spring for GraphQL documentation](https://docs.spring.io/spring-graphql/docs/current/reference/html/#execution-graphqlsource) for more detail on how to use the API to initialize GraphQL Java objects.

+To help explain the key concepts, the following examples illustrate how to initialize GraphQL Java *without* Spring for GraphQL features.

 To make life a little easier, add [Google Guava](https://github.com/google/guava) to dependencies in `build.gradle`.
 ```groovy